facusapienza21/Fermat-distance/README.md

 ---
 ### Parameters

-        alpha: float
+        - alpha: float
             Parameter of the Fermat distance.

-        path_method: string ['FW','D','L']
+        - path_method: string ['FW','D','L']

             Options are:

-                    'FW'    -- Computes the exact Fermat distance using the Floyd-Warshall algorithm.
+                    -'FW'    -- Computes the exact Fermat distance using the Floyd-Warshall algorithm.

-                    'D'     --  Computes an approximation of the Fermat distance using k nearest neighbours and the Dijkstra algorithm.
+                    -'D'     --  Computes an approximation of the Fermat distance using k nearest neighbours and the Dijkstra algorithm.

-                    'L'     -- Computes an approximation of the Fermat distance using landmarks and k-nn.
+                    -'L'     -- Computes an approximation of the Fermat distance using landmarks and k-nn.

-        k: integer, optional
+        - k: integer, optional
             Number of nearest neighbors to be considered.
             Incompatible with path_method == 'FW'

-        landmarks: integer, optional
+        - landmarks: integer, optional
             Number of landmarks considered in the Fermat distance computation.
             Only available when path_method = 'L'

-        estimator: string ['up', 'down', 'mean', 'no_lca'] (default: 'up')
+        - estimator: string ['up', 'down', 'mean', 'no_lca'] (default: 'up')

             When computing an approximation of the Fermat distance, there are lower and upper bounds of the true value.
-            If estimator == 'no_lca', the distance for a pair of points is calculated as the minimum sum of the distance from both points to one of the landmarks.
+            - If estimator == 'no_lca', the distance for a pair of points is calculated as the minimum sum of the distance from both points to one of the landmarks.
-            If estimator == 'up', the distance for a pair of points is calculated as the minimum sum of the distance from both points to the lowest common ancestor in the distance tree of one of the landmarks.
+            - If estimator == 'up', the distance for a pair of points is calculated as the minimum sum of the distance from both points to the lowest common ancestor in the distance tree of one of the landmarks.
-            If estimator == 'down', the distance for a pair of points is calculated as the maximum difference of the distance from both points to one of the landmarks.
+            - If estimator == 'down', the distance for a pair of points is calculated as the maximum difference of thedistance from both points to one of the landmarks.
-            If estimator == 'mean', the  mean between 'up' and 'down' estimators.
+            - If estimator == 'mean', the  mean between 'up' and 'down' estimators.

             Only available when path_method = 'L'

-        seed: int, optional
+        - seed: int, optional
             Only available when path_method = 'L'

 ---